hmworsham/er-forest-structure/README.md

 ## Replication

 The repository contains all code required to replicate the analysis.
 We assume most users will want to (A) replicate tables and figures that appear in the manuscript or (B) explore the various functions and scripts.
 It is also possible to reproduce the entire project using the files here, along with publicly accessible datasets after downloading and sourcing them in code.
-However, note that the full analysis takes days to weeks on high-performance computing infrastructure, given the scale of data and computation.
+However, note that full replication takes days to weeks on high-performance computing infrastructure, given the scale of data and computation.

 ### A. Replicating tables and figures